jicda18/UnioLoci/docs/srs.md

 - OpenAI API
 - Prompt templates for:
-  - Natural language → event
+  - Natural language → event (using TOON for structured output)
   - Description generation

 ---